cjdbarlow/Part-One/temperature.md

 The wet thermometer is cooled due to evaporative cooling from the wick, as high energy water molecules become vapour, leaving only low energy molecules behind.
 The **temperature difference** between the thermometers is therefore a function of the latent heat of vaporisation of water, and how much evaporative cooling is occurring, which in turn is a function of humidity.
 In 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal.
 As humidity decreases, the temperature difference will become more marked, and humidity can be calculated.

+##Humidification
+Humidification refers to increasing the water content of inspired patient gases.
+Methods of humidification can be:
+* Active
+* Passive

+###Heat-Moisture Exchange Filter
+* Small device placed into breathing circuit distal to patient y-piece
+* Constructed with several vanes of a **hygroscopic** material, causing water (and therefore heat) to be trapped on the patient side of the filter

+####Pros
+* Cheap
+* Easy to use
+* May contain anti-bacterial filter

+####Cons
+* Less effective than active methods
+* Increases dead space volume
+* Takes 15-20 minutes to become fully effective
+* May be blocked by secretions
+* Lasts 24 hours - inappropriate for long term ventilation

 ---
 ##References